skramm/homog2d/docs/homog2d_manual.md

 These two member functions return an `std::array` of size 4, the latter filled with the 4 orthogonal segments, and the first filled with the associated 4 points.

-Due to the unoriented nature of the `Segment` type, these two member function return points or segments in an unpredictable order.
+Due to the unoriented nature of the `Segment` type, these two member functions return points or segments in an unpredictable order.

 ![showcase17](showcase/showcase17.gif)